anatsuk1/cmd4_adrsir/README.md

 # Thanks
 ## adrsirlib
 @tokieng created the python script which great and helpful.

-[Bit Trade One, LTD.(ADRSIR design, manufacturing and sales)](https://bit-trade-one.co.jp) provided useless scripts and no supports.

-But I am happy to have found adrsirlib now.
+So, I am happy to have found adrsirlib now.
 [tokieng's GitHub page is here.][adrsirlib]

 ## Homebridges-cmd4
 @ztalbot2000 provide me better homebridge plugin.

 I hope that ztalbot2000 provides documentations and examples of Homebridges-cmd4 more.

 [ztalbot2000's GitHub page is here.][Homebridges-cmd4]

+# No Thanks
+[Bit Trade One, LTD.(ADRSIR design, manufacturing and sales)](https://bit-trade-one.co.jp) provides USELESS scripts and NO support.

 # Environment
 cmd4_adrsir is running but not limited with the followings.
 - Python 3.7.3
 - Homebridges-cmd4 3.0.15